WET BASEMENT AND CRAWL SPACE

 saturated felt materials, thickness (typically 6 mil), and joint/seam

 construction are specified in local building codes.
 Torn

 pieces, poor or non-overlapping joints, missing sections,

-or improperly sealed corners and edges at the walls,
+or improperly sealed corners and edges around the foundation walls,

 fireplaces, and interior piers must be avoided to produce